-Every SCF is a representative cross-section, and thus the retrospective inheritance questions overlap across survey waves.
-For example, the 2013 survey has lifetime inheritances received through 2012, the 2016 survey has inheritances received through 2015, and the 2019 survey has inheritances received through 2019.
+Every Survey of Consumer Finance (SCF) is a representative cross section, and thus the retrospective inheritance questions overlap across survey waves.
+For example, the 2013 survey has lifetime inheritances received through 2012, the 2016 survey has inheritances received through 2015, and the 2019 survey has inheritances received through 2018.
 If we use the 2013, 2016, and 2019 surveys, we have three overlapping samples with inheritances covering the period before 2013.
-For example, in the year 2012, the 2013 respondents are remembering the previous year, while in the 2016 survey 2012 was four years earlier, and in 2019 the year 2012 was seven years earlier.
-This provides multiple observations on the timing of inheritances and substantial gifts received, and although the values in overlap years are generally consistent, the values for years closer to the survey are generally higher (Feiveson and Sabelhaus, 2019).
+For example, the 2013 respondents are remembering the previous year, while in the 2016 survey, they year 2012 was four years earlier, and in 2019, it was seven years earlier.
+This provides multiple observations on the timing of inheritances and substantial gifts received, and although the values in overlap years are generally consistent, the values for years closer to the survey year are generally higher (Feiveson and Sabelhaus 2019).
 Thus, our primary focus is on inheritances and substantial gifts received in the three years preceding each survey.